aaronroberson/mongoose-scrud/README.md

 # Mongoose SCRUD

-Node.js Express middleware that uses your Mongoose schema to generate SCRUD API routes compatible with AngularJS and ngResource.
+Simple plugin for [Mongoose](https://github.com/LearnBoost/mongoose) which adds SCRUD methods to your schema models.
+Also compatible with AngularJS and ngResource.

-## Implementation
+## Installation

-Before you begin, be sure [MongoDB is installed](http://docs.mongodb.org/manual/installation/) and `mongod` is running.

 Install mongoose-scrud as a dependency and add it to your `package.json` file.